Experts urge better opioid rescue drug access to save lives

 “There was no way I would spend $10 for something to save my life when I needed that money to buy drugs,” he said.

-Aside from the cost, there are other barriers to getting naloxone to drug users.
+Aside from cost, there are other barriers to getting naloxone to drug users.

 Maya Doe-Simkins, a co-director of Remedy Alliance/For The People, which helps provide naloxone to groups working to prevent overdose deaths, said programs don’t always prioritize getting the antidote to people who use drugs.